 Hwange National Park

-The parks animal population consists of elephant, buffalo, giraffe, burchell's zebra, hippopotamus, desert warthog, a large number of antelope, including wildebeest, greater kudu, impala and sable antelope.
-Other known mammals are lions, leopard, cheetah, African wild dogs and two species of hyenas.
-Existing bird species are dependent on the season, finches, pigeons, Franklin, guinea fowl, sand grouse and starlings during the dry season.
-During the rainy season cuckoos, swallows, swifts, flycatchers, nightjars, Egyptian geese, red bill ducks and pygmy geese are there.
-Indigenous raptors include Jugglers and white-backed Vulture, Bengal Vulture, Cape vulture, Woolly-headed vulture and Cape Vulture.
+The Park's animal population consists of elephant, buffalo, giraffe, Burchell's zebra, hippopotamus, desert warthog and a large number of antelope, including wildebeest, greater kudu, impala and sable antelope.
+Other known mammals are lion, leopard, cheetah, African wild dog and two species of hyena.
+Existing bird species are dependent on the season.
+During the dry season finches, pigeons, Francolin, guinea fowl, sand grouse and starlings abound.
+During the rainy season cuckoos, swallows, swifts, flycatchers, nightjars, Egyptian geese, red bill ducks and pygmy geese are more common.
+Indigenous raptors include Jugglers and white-backed Vulture, Bengal Vulture, Woolly-headed Vulture and Cape Vulture.

 Elephant herds in particular form a significant proportion of the Park's wildlife.
 Their population has increased steadily over the years and their current number is estimated to be some 30,000-40,000 elephant.
 Whilst seeing elephant in this number is certainly a spectacular sight there is no doubt that they have caused extensive damage to the vegetation in the park!

 To sustain the wildlife in the dry season, 62 artificial water sources have been drilled.
 Nonetheless, Hwange National Park has a natural feel to it.